-The salaries and fees paid to the rest of the members of the Management Group totalled EUR 1,168,456.78 in 2021.
-The supplementary pension contributions had an impact of EUR 69,819.65 on the company.
-The Chief Executive Officer's supplementary pension accounted for EUR 47,489.01 of this.
+The salaries and fees paid to the rest of the Management Group members totalled EUR 1,366,424.12 in 2023.
+The supplementary pension contributions had an impact of EUR 66,027.38 on the company.
+The Chief Executive Officer's supplementary pension accounted for EUR 45,446.30 of this.
 The Management Group members' salaries are based on total remuneration.
-The total remuneration includes a phone benefit and it may include a car benefit, which is regarded as taxable income in full.
+The total salary includes a telephone benefit, and in some cases a car benefit.

-The Board of Directors has approved the principles of the Management Group's performance bonus system and the targets set for the system in 2021.
+The Board of Directors has approved the principles of the Management Group's performance bonus system and the targets set for the system in 2023.
 The performance bonus system adheres to the guidelines that the State owner has issued on the executive management's remuneration.